zioCristia/esp-energy-monitor-v1/README.md

 # Pcb
 The pcb layout is extremely simple with enough space for all the parts.
 The components are all through hole and the female jack connector is with 5 pins.
 Anyone can make this pcb at home with just a soldering iron.
+As can be seen in the image below, the circuit board has been modified to make it easier to replicate.
+The jack connector used is more easily found in any store for a few euros.

 You can find the whole eagle project in [this folder](https://github.com/zioCristia/esp-energy-monitor-v1/tree/main/pcb-energy_monitor_v1).